With the addition of ThirdHome Rentals and Adventures, the ThirdHome brand has been updated to reflect our evolution as a travel brand.

 Listen to Wade Shealy chat with Jason Hartman on The JetSetter Podcast.

-Jason Hartman talks with Founder, CEO and Chairman of THIRDHOME, Wade Shealy.
+Jason Hartman talks with Founder, CEO and Chairman of ThirdHome, Wade Shealy.
 The two discuss how people with second homes can loan out their vacation spot while getting access to thousands of properties in desirable areas for as little as $495 for a week.

 So if you’re tired of going to the same destination year after year, maybe it’s time to visit somewhere new and stay at someone else’s home for a change.
 Click below to listen!

-As a reciprocal home exchange club, THIRDHOME Exchange relies on a community of members to both graciously host guests in their homes but also be great guests when traveling.
-Here’s what THIRDHOME Exchange host members are saying about their experiences with guest members while participating in luxury home exchanges:
+As a reciprocal home exchange club, ThirdHome Exchange relies on a community of members to both graciously host guests in their homes but also be great guests when traveling.
+Here’s what ThirdHome Exchange host members are saying about their experiences with guest members while participating in luxury home exchanges:

 “Maureen and her friend were wonderful guests.
 Maureen is a delightful person and so easy to talk to about arrangements.
 As a plus, she and her friend left the house totally immaculate.
 It was a delight to have them both and I would welcome them back without reservation at any time.”

 “They were a pleasure to meet and are most welcome to return to our home at any stage.
-As they were our first guests since recently joining THIRDHOME they have set the bar very high for our next guests who we are expecting shortly.
-Any small reguests we made in terms of arrival, departure and property management issues were followed to the letter.
+As they were our first guests since recently joining ThirdHome they have set the bar very high for our next guests who we are expecting shortly.
+Any small requests we made in terms of arrival, departure and property management issues were followed to the letter.
 We think they enjoyed their stay as they very generously left a bottle of Irish for the next occupants of the Cottage!”

-“We were very pleased to have such a lovely family visit our THIRDHOME property.
+“We were very pleased to have such a lovely family visit our ThirdHome property.
 Their enthusiasm to take in what Cape Cod has to offer was fantastic.
 They were here for a short time but seemed to pack in horseback riding on the beach, a seal tour, beach time and in addition sample the restaurants!
 They left the house in beautiful shape.
 I would welcome them back at any time.
 It was as if good friends were staying at the house.
 The emails and discussions with Jackie to plan her family’s get away was fun and now I feel as though I have some new friends!”

 What leads to an outstanding guest review like above?
-Here is a list of the top ways to impress when staying at a fellow THIRDHOME Exchange member’s property:
+Here is a list of the top ways to impress when staying at a fellow ThirdHome Exchange member’s property:

 Following through with these few tips will leave the owners wanting to swap with you again!
 Ready to book your stay and be a great home exchange guest?
-Click here to view weeks available to book with a THIRDHOME membership.
+Click here to view weeks available to book with a ThirdHome membership.
 Remember, you must be logged in to your account to see availability.

 As a reciprocal home exchange club, we rely on our community of members to both graciously host guests in their homes and also receive great treatment when they decide to travel.
 Here’s what our members are saying about their experiences with host members while participating in home exchanges: